kehantan/labbook/docs/protein/sds_page.rst

 #.
 Fill the stacking gel to the top of the glass sandwich.
 #.
 Place the comb into the stacking gel.
 #.
 Let it sit for about 30 mins.
 The stacking gel should solidifies after 30 mins.
 #.
 After 30 mins, slowly remove the comb.
-The gel should be ready to be loaded with samples.
+The gel should be ready to assemble and load with samples.

 Prepare sample
 --------------